Cashier and Other Office Services

 - Youth $28

-We’re moving to TriMet’s new electronic-fare system, Hop Fastpass, starting in September 2018!
+We’ve moved to TriMet’s new electronic-fare system, Hop Fastpass!
 Hop offers easy boarding, lost-card protection and reduces paper waste.
 Hop works on all TriMet buses, MAX light rail, WES Commuter Rail, Portland Streetcar as well as all C-TRAN services.

 The Hop cards we distribute to you will be registered already and you won't need to create an account or manage it.
-We will add electronic monthly passes to your Hop card at the time of purchase for the above stated costs.
+Each month we will add an electronic monthly pass to your Hop card at the time of purchase for the above stated costs.

-You are required to tap your Hop card every time you board a vehicle so the system can electronically manage valid fares and transfer privileges.
-Tapping every time you board also demonstrates proof of fare.
+You are required to tap your Hop card every time you board a bus or train, including when you transfer.
+Your tap is your proof of payment so be ready to show your Hop Card to a Fare Inspector when requested.
 There is no need to tap when exiting a transit vehicle.
 For more information, click here.

 If you lose your Hop card a replacement card can be purchased for $3 at the cashier’s window.
 The cashier can transfer your transit pass onto a replacement card.